leherv/ORM/README.md

 # ORM

-This is a university project.
+**This is a university project.
 Do not use in production!
 I mean it.
-Don`t.
+Don`t.**
-This project is a lazy-loading Object-Relational-Mapper that uses Code-First.
+The goal is a lazy-loading Object-Relational-Mapper that uses Code-First.
 Inheritance is handled with table-per-type.
 Object Identity is ensured via Cache.
-In the Usage description below I will always relate to the example project ORM_Example that can be found in this repository._
+In the Usage description below I will always relate to the example project ORM_Example that can be found in this repository.

 ## Usage